THE BASICS:

 What is Dottie's personality like?

-Despite her medical struggles, most people who meet Dottie fall in love.
 On a good day, Dottie is a funny, clever, affectionate and friendly little dog.
 A great companion.
 Dottie can be playful, and she will zoom if she's excited.
 Dottie is independent and likes to explore.
 But Dottie can also be a bit of a demanding diva!
 Despite her small size she is definitely not a wallflower and very vocal if she wants something!

 Is Dottie a social dog?